piranna/piranna.github.io/_posts/2025-09-14-Designing-“Almost-Autonomous”-Reminders-in-ChatGPT-(No-Third-Party-Bots).md

   adapt if you missed yesterday), switch to **#2** so your script can keep longer-term state and feed it back into the plan.

----

-*Note on alternatives:* If you ever decide to move reminders off ChatGPT, you can replace Tasks with notifications in other channels (e.g., Telegram/Matrix/email) via an external agent.
+_Note on alternatives:_ If you ever decide to move reminders off ChatGPT, you can replace Tasks with notifications in other channels (e.g., Telegram/Matrix/email) via an external agent.
 In this article we stayed strictly with **ChatGPT/OpenAI** delivery.